-We consider 5 clips of the same weight.
+We consider 5 paper clips of the same weight.
 We place 2 of these clips at the same distance of 6 cm from the vertical plane passing through the fulcrum.
-We want to find the distance from the other side of the fulcrum at which we should place the 3 other clips together in order to place the lever in equilibrium (that is, at rest horizontally after released).
-Experiment shows that this only happens when they are at a distance of 4 cm from the vertical plane passing through the fulcrum, as in Fig. 7.4.
+We want to find the distance from the other side of the fulcrum at which we should place the 3 other clips together in order to place the lever in equilibrium (that is, kept at rest horizontally after released).
+Experiment shows that this only happens when they are at a distance of 4 cm from the vertical plane passing through the fulcrum, as in Figure 8.4 (b).

-If we place the 2 clips at the same distance d_A from the vertical plane passing through the fulcrum, we observe that the balance only remains in equilibrium after release if the other 3 clips acting together on the other side of the fulcrum are located at a distance d_B as given by the following table.
+When we place 2 paper clips at the same distance d_A from the vertical plane passing through the fulcrum, it is observed that the lever only remains in equilibrium with 3 other paper clips acting together at the same distance d_B from the other side of the fulcrum when these two distances are related according to the following Table:

-$d_A (\mathrm{cm})$ 2 3 4 5 6 7 8 $d_B(\mathrm{cm})$ 4/3 2 8/3 10/3 4 14/3 16/3
+$d_A \text{ (cm)}$ 2 3 4 5 6 7 8 $d_B \text{ (cm)}$ 4/3 2 8/3 10/3 4 14/3 16/3